Part 1. Parsing redirections (60 points)

 Finally, after all of the input has been consumed, based on the state and the redirection state, you may need to insert either a Word or a Redirect* token.
 You will also need to update your code to handle the Digit state.

 Write unit tests.
 In fact, you should probably write your unit tests first.
+You should write at least two additional tests, beyond what is provided here.
 Here are a few to help you get started.

 Example